wlepage/digitalimagecorrelation/index.md

 ```
 1. The pattern has good grayscale contrast, which reduces error (Sutton, Orteu, Schreier. [doi:10.1007/978-0-387-78747-3](https://doi.org/10.1007/978-0-387-78747-3)).
 One way to visualize this contrast is a histogram: with the number of pixels plotted with respect to grayscale level, the pattern has a mix of dark and bright pixels, indicated by two peaks in the histogram's spectrum, and the separation between the two peaks is broad.
 Ideally, the two peaks look like a bimodal Gaussian distribution.
 1. The pattern is stable in the testing environment.
 For example, for a high-temperature experiment, the pattern does not decay or darken under heating.
 1. The pattern has a speckle density of about 50%.
 When the pattern has either too few or too many speckles, then this results in features that are both too big and too small (Reu. [doi:10.1111/ext.12110](http://doi.org/10.1111/ext.12110)).
 This concept is illustrated below.
+The artificial speckle patterns were generated with the Speckle Generator software from Correlated Solutions, Inc.

 <br /><br />![Speckle densities]({{site.baseurl}}/assets/img/speckledensity-01.png)<br /><br />